kaeyang/kaeyang/README.md

 Welcome to my Github page!

-I am a recent graduate of the Master's of Science in Data Science program at the University of San Francisco, with work experience in project management and data science.
+I am a data scientist and graduate of the Master's of Science in Data Science program at the University of San Francisco, with work experience in project management and data science.
 I am currently learning about MLOps, data engineering, and LLMS.
 Furthermore, I am excited about applying these technologies and concepts to solve real-world problems as a data scientist.

 <br><br>